Horse Race Cards – Explained

 Numbers beside a jockey: these are used to denote a jockey’s claim.
-Inexperienced jockeys (usually judged on number of wins) are given an allowance to encourage trainers and owners to use them.
-These vary by country, but in Britain they are normally 7lb, 5lb or 3lb.
+Inexperienced jockeys (usually judged on a number of wins) are given an allowance to encourage trainers and owners to use them.
+These vary by country, but in Australia, they are normally 4kg, 3kg, 2.5kg, 1.5kg and 1kg.
 Spotting a good claimer can be a big betting advantage.

 While many newspapers produce both online race cards and printable race cards with raw information such as what is written above, Timeform race cards and Racing Post race cards are unique in that they carry some interpretation in the form of their own handicap ratings.
 Timeform, being a more handicapping-based company, make their ratings (which carry their own symbols to represent horses open to improvement, or poor jumpers) visible only to paying customers, but the Racing Post Ratings (purely numerical) are generally free.